- 1½ teaspoons of lavenderdehydrated or fresh

 For this recipe, you should use a combination of mixed berries, such as blueberries, strawberries, and blackberries.
 If you want to try different berries, there’s no reason why you can’t.
 Simply combine the berries in each bottle and continue the recipe.

-Blueberries, strawberries, and blackberries are chalked full of nutrients that are great if you are into eating healthier, losing weight, or just searching for a refreshing drink.
+Blueberries, strawberries, and blackberries are chock full of nutrients that are great if you are into eating healthier, losing weight, or just searching for a refreshing drink.
 It’s best to use fresh berries when you can but if you need to, you can use frozen berries as well.
 When using fresh berries like blackberries and strawberries, choose berries that are just ripening. too much juice can make your drink stronger.
 Blueberries normally hold their shape well so if they look dented in or wrinkly, then they are too old to put in your kombucha.

 The fresh scent of lavender can be a great attribute to your kombucha.
 Dried lavender works best. you can either make it yourself or you can buy it at your local health food store.
 If you use fresh lavender, use only what the recipe calls for otherwise the smell and taste of lavender will overpower every other taste in the bottle.